 In this section, you will find a very general overview of how councils at MILMUN function.
 Please note that this step-by-step process is only meant to give an indication to participants.
-Please refer to the general Rules of Procedure, as well as the Special Rules for your respective council to gain a better understanding of how it functions.
-Your chairpersons will also of course explain these rules to you at the start of the conference.
+Please refer to the general Rules of Procedure, as well as the Special Rules for your respective council to gain a better understanding of how it functions; the updated Rules for the 2019 Conference will be sent to you via email and uploaded to the website shortly before the Conference, and on the very first day of the Conference the Chairpersons will go over them briefly.
 If you have any concerns or questions, please do not hesitate to contact them.

 At the start of every session, the chairperson will perform a Roll Call.
 This is basically an attendance list where all countries in the council will be called upon one after the other.
 Delegates are expected to answer either by stating that they’re “present” or “present and voting”.
 States that are present and voting may not abstain during voting procedures.

 Setting the Agenda

 At the start of the conference delegates must agree on the order in which they would like their council to discuss these topics.
 This process is called Setting the Agenda.
 To engage in this process, the chairpersons will welcome a motion from one of the delegates to propose a specific order of topics.